MK2112/minicorpus/README.md

 We deem our reproduction of MiniPile successful.<br>
 However, we had to make compromises and assumptions:
 1. For embedding, [E5-Large](https://huggingface.co/intfloat/e5-large) was replaced with [E5-Base-4k](https://huggingface.co/dwzhu/e5-base-4k), which is smaller and faster, but [reported to perform worse](https://mono.software/2024/11/07/testing-embedding-models-rag/) than E5-Large representation-wise.
 We addressed this by raising the context window size from E5-Large's default 512 tokens to 1024 tokens.
 Furthermore, we deviate from the default model by employing scaled dot-product attention for E5-Base-4k, because it was found to further accelate inference.
 2. Cluster exclusion was done manually, as per paper.
-While we found and excluded the exact same amount of clusters with the same clusters described as examples by the paper, differences in cluster selection may have occured.
+While we found and excluded the exact same amount of clusters by the same categories described by the paper, differences in individual cluster selection may have occured.

 The reproduction dataset showed deviations from the benchmark results produced for MiniPile.
 These were observed both in the positive and negative direction on the Pythia 160M architecture.
 Most strongly deviating results were witnessed on ARC-Challenge (-10.9%) and MMLU (-15%) respectively, while HellaSwag (+1.72%), WinoGrande (+8.52%) and BLiMP (+5.53%) improved.<br>
 Notably, Lambada perplexity scores were reduced by 38.9% on Lambada OpenAI and 55% on Lambada Std.
-This indicates a potential tilt in the produced dataset in a slightly different direction content-wise, compared to the original MiniPile, due to embeddings or cluster selection.
+This indicates a potential tilt in the produced dataset in a slightly different direction content-wise, compared to the original MiniPile, due to derivation of embeddings or cluster selection.
 The small performance improvements witnessed on a majority of the benchmarks lead us to conclude that the reproduction shows characteristics in accordance with the paper's results and is within the margin of error.
 The deviations are sufficiently explainable by the need for speed (E5-Base-4k) and the human-guided cluseter exlcusion that can't be reproduced in detail.
 Even with our assumptions and changes to the methodology in place, we do not witness a fundamental departure from the paper's results overall.
 We therefore deem the reproduction successful.

 ## Improving the MiniPile Pipeline, Practically